MoFEM/mofem-cephas/joss/paper.md

   ${\mathbf{H}}(\textbf{div})$ while the field values are in a subspace of
   $\mathit{L}^2$ \label{fig:convergence}.
-  For more details, see *"Mix formulation and integration on skeleton"* tutorial on @MoFEMWebPage.](LShape.pdf){width=100%}
+  For more details, see *"Mixed formulation and integration on skeleton"* tutorial on @MoFEMWebPage.](LShape.pdf){width=100%}

 # Conclusions